BitcoinDesign/Guide/guide/how-it-works/silent-payments.md

    layout = "full-width"
 %}

-This scheme improves labelling in general since labels get auto-applied to all derived on-chain addresses.
+This scheme improves labelling in general, since labels get auto-applied to all derived on-chain addresses.
 This eliminates the friction of manually adding labels to addresses or transactions.
 Labels can contain crucial information that is useful for automatic or manual coin selection for future outgoing payments.

 #### Tracking payments